HodBadichi/Bias-Mitigation-Through-Topic-Aware-Distribution-Matching/README.md

 it is missing anything, to start a workflow use "Run" function that invokes it.

 In each folder where `run_on_server.sh` file exists  it should be used for running the workflow as a batch job on Technion 'lambda' server by using:
 `sbatch -c 2 --gres=gpu:1 run_on_server.sh -o run.out` command.
-Also, you can make use of `hparams_config` in each workflow to tune the hyperparams as you desire
+Use `hparams_config` file in each workflow to tune the hyperparams as desired

 For example - BertTopic workflow:
 1. `cd TopicModeling\Bert\src`